cpancake/YTLP2016/README.md

 ## License

-All the assets are CC-0, except the Anime Night logo (which I didn't design) and the game images (which are probably copyrighted by the company that published the game).
+All the assets are CC-0, except the Anime Night logo (which I didn't design),  the game images (which are probably copyrighted by the company that published the game), Open Sans (which I don't own), and the music (which I don't either).

 The code is under the GPLv3 license.